 How To Thaw Cream Cheese?

 When you want to use frozen cream cheese, you need to thaw it by leaving it in the refrigerator for hours or overnight.
-This is the best way to keep the texture and taste of cream cheese less change.
+This is the best way to keep the texture and taste of cream cheese less changed.

 You should not leave cheese at room temperature for too long as it will have a more grainy texture and watery.